Mom and Pop Eateries

 Pine Country Restaurant - Williams

 At Pine Country Restaurant, expect to plan your meals from dessert and work backward.
-First thing you see when walking through the door is the pie case – shelves stacked with an array of artistic creations.
+The first thing you see when walking through the door is the pie case – shelves stacked with an array of artistic creations.
 Luscious cream pies, golden-crusted fruit pies and specialty numbers crowned with slabs of chocolate and plump berries.
 Owner Dee Seehorn and her staff whip up these culinary masterpieces each day.
 The home-style cooking focuses on comfort food.
 Dig in, just save room for pie.

-Velvet Elvis - Patagonia
+Velvet Elvis Pizza Co. - Patagonia

 Tacos Mi Rancho - Yuma